doncandela/mgah/mgah.md

     This works because the actual program being run is `python`, which is installed inside the container, and `np-version.py` is just an input file to `python`.
 Thus our program will be run with the Python version and package environment that exists inside the container.

 #### A container with a local Python package installed<a id="local-package-container"></a>

+- Next we make a container with the local package **`dcfuncs`** installed inside it, so this package can be used by Python code outside the container.
+See [Installing a local package](#local-package) above, which shows how **`dcfuncs`** is installed and used without a container.

+- To **build** the container, the `dcfuncs` repository (directory `dcfuncs` with its files and subdirectories) must be somewhere on the PC so it can be copied into the container.

+- Make a definition file **dfs.def** with the following contents:

 #### A container that can use MPI<a id="mpi-container"></a>